psychopy/workshops/3hrs/source/10introductions.rst

 PsychoPy is several things:

     - a library for use in Python scripts
-    - an editor including Python to edit scripts
+    - an editor to write and run such scripts (the 'Coder' view)
-    - an application with a graphical user interface (GUI) for building experiments
+    - an application for building experiments through a graphical user interface (GUI) (the 'Builder' view)

-It's, itself, entirely written in Python
+It is itself entirely written in Python

 Goal of PsychoPy
 ~~~~~~~~~~~~~~~~~~